 4. Prep the surface

 Grinding the surface, while it may not be standard practice for all staining contractors, is a requirement for Hyde Concrete.
 The crew grinds every slab they stain, even if it’s a new pour.
-With an HTC 500 floor grinder and a few hand-held angle grinders, Hyde Concrete will open up the floor, usually to about the 150-grit level.
+With an HTC 500 floor grinder and a few hand-held angle grinders, Hyde Concrete will open up the floor.
+They typically open it up to about the 150-grit level.

 There are several advantages to this approach, Hryniewicz says.
-For one thing, it guarantees that you’re putting stains down on a clean floor — the grinding machine will take care of any surface contaminants that could have interfered with the stains.
+For one thing, it guarantees that you’re putting stains down on a clean floor.
+The grinding machine will take care of any surface contaminants that could have interfered with the stains.
 For another, with the combination of the big floor machines and the hand-held grinders, you can ensure that your surface is consistently open wall-to-wall.
-So many aspects of staining jobs are outside the contractor’s control, but by mechanically prepping the surface, Hyde Concrete makes sure surface porosity isn’t one of them.
+So many aspects of staining jobs are outside the contractor’s control.
+However, by mechanically prepping the surface, Hyde Concrete makes sure surface porosity isn’t one of them.
 “I know that when I go in and I grind that floor, I know that that floor is now open and ready to take stain,” Hryniewicz says.

 5. Prep the stains

-Finally, it’s time to get down to business, but before giving your sprayers so much as a pump, there’s one more step in Hyde Concrete’s prep process.
+Finally, it’s time to get down to business.
+Before giving your sprayers so much as a pump, there’s one more step in Hyde Concrete’s prep process.
 After masking off a space for a mixing station and mixing all of your stains, Hyde Concrete highly recommends straining them thoroughly before filling your sprayers.
-Straining the stains eliminates particulate matter that would later clog spray nozzles and can mar an otherwise beautiful stain job with unsightly dribbles.
+Straining the stains eliminates particulate matter that would later clog spray nozzles.
+These clogs can mar an otherwise beautiful stain job with unsightly dribbles.

-Hyde Concrete’s DOs & DON’Ts of Staining Prep
+Hyde Concrete’s DOs & DON’Ts of Prepping for Concrete Staining